OpenGate-RB3/OpenGate-RB3/README.md

 ## GPIO (RING BUTTON PUSH NOTIFICATION)

+- Connect a button to ground (pin 1 or 2), and GPIO pin (23 in default case)
 - scp Dockerfile and monitor_button.py from ./gpio/ into any directory on RB3
 - Run the gpio button monitoring